Lab on hardware-software digital systems codesign

 Teaching methods

-Work on small projects that build up the final SW-HW platform.
+Work on small projects that build up on learnt concepts.
 During the course, we introduce the required concepts to build step-by-step a platform composed of SW and HW components.
-Among other projects, we build a basic video gaming platform and implement a "cheating device" in custom HW that changes the number of lives in a game from outside the game application.
-We also explore the implementation of ML accelerators using HLS.
+Among other projects, we use HLS to build HW accelerators for convolutions that are later integrated into complete CNNs running on Linux.

 Expected student activities